How to Self-Drive The Road to Hana and the Best Stops

 The Road to Hana Loop

-If you decided to do the classic route, you might want to go to some places you skipped on the way there, but if you are like us and choose the loop, here are some extra places to stop on for your Road to Hana guide.
+If you decide to do the classic route, you might want to go to some places you skipped on the way there, but if you are like us and choose the loop, here are some extra places to stop on for your Road to Hana guide.

 When driving the unpaved road, please make sure you respect the locals by not going through their property and letting them go around you on the road.